TrustFRAME-org/Prompt-Science/README.md

 > **Key Insight:** The limitation of AI today is often not the intelligence of the machine, but the clarity of the human instruction.

 ---

-**Would you like me to help you draft a "Prompt Science" template based on these four dimensions for one of your specific workflows?**